 Umm, yeah…you should buy it!
 It is a great multipurpose grooming tool that handles everything thrown at it!!!

 This is a quality device that works great for cutting hair just about anywhere.
-I initially used it to cut the hair on top of my head first and it handled it great.
+I initially used it to cut the hair on top of my head, and it handled it well.
 I am used to using an old set of Wahl clippers for cutting my hair.
-I did notice the Wahl had more power but the Brio never slowed down or bogged down.
-I trim my sides to 1mm and the Beardscaped handled it just fine and did a good job.
-I really liked not having a cord to hinder my movement when using it.
+I did notice the Wahl had more power, but the Brio never slowed down or bogged down.
+I trimmed my sides to 1mm, and the Beardscaped handled it just fine and did a good job.
+I liked not having a cord to hinder my movement when using it.